 April is National Child Abuse Prevention Month.
 We all play a role in preventing child abuse and neglect, and Denver Human Services invites all of Denver to take part in activities and raise awareness and promote child safety and family wellness.

 Helping families build healthy, positive relationships is a major part of the prevention of child abuse and it takes an entire educated community.
 Each year, we work with business, government and community partners to place blue Pinwheels for Prevention throughout Denver as a symbol of our community’s commitment to protecting our children.
-This year, you'll also notice the City and County Building lighted in blue to show support for increased awareness about this important topic.

 1. Be Strong in the Face of Stress